AlexScigalszky/development/C#/REAME.md

 This is a class to add filter on `OpenApi`

 # Base32
+This is a clase for conver objects from and to Base32 string

+# Base64
 This is a clase for conver objects from and to Base64 string

 # PDFKeyValuesHelper